merecmoney/my-first-repository/README.md

 >Imagination is more important than knowledge.

-and that is the most important thing for
+and that is the most important thing for programming